jwolz/yajhfc/README.txt

 -------

 0.4.2:
+- Polish translation added
 - Support to read recipients from text files
 - Desired window state can be specified on the command line
 - "Send only mode" without display of main window (when a document to send and neither --background nor --noclose is specified)
 - Arbitrary HylaFAX options can be specified for new fax jobs
+- Work around for a Java bug causing YajHFC not saving its settings when it is still running while the user logs off on Windows 7, Vista and (sometimes) XP
+- Default cover page is now HTML to avoid problems with non ISO-8859-1 characters
+- The Windows setup will now optionally install tiff2pdf and GhostScript
+- Various other bug fixes, improvements and code cleanup

 0.4.1:
 - Support for distribution lists in the phone book (XML+JDBC only)